Myctr/Responsible-Encrypted-Chat-Application/README.md

 # Responsible-Encrypted-Chat-Application

-This project was made with Peer.js technology.
+This project was made with Peer.js library.